MorganGellert/distributed_MIS/index.rst

     Type 1 has a high probability of becoming part of the maximal independent set, in fact it has a constant chance of doing so in :math:`O(log(deg))` rounds.

-    Type 2 has a constant probaiity of getting removed by one of its neighbors in the next :math:`O(log(deg))` rounds.
+    Type 2 has a constant probability of getting removed by one of its neighbors in the next :math:`O(log(deg))` rounds.

     b.
 Considering the above, we can conclude that with a high enough constant we can get an arbitrarily high probability that any node *v* is removed.
 Let probaility of *v* being removed in :math:`O(log(deg))` rounds be *z*.
 As the probability that *v* is removed could be expressed as: